FeatureBaseDB/featurebase-docs/docs/cloud/cloud-troubleshooting/issue-creating-database.md

 nav_order: 5
 ---

-# Creating database issues.
+# Creating database issues

-## Issue - Your service has been stopped.
+## Issue - Your service has been stopped

 You will be unable to create new databases